 Make Your Own Natural Weed Killer

 Tackle troublesome garden weeds the sustainable way with this easy-to-make homemade weed killer.

 Pulling weeds by hand is always the most reliable solution, but I accept that there are times when herbicides may be the practical choice.
 For small outbreaks or perimeter weeds, though, I prefer to seek out a response other than the use of synthetic chemicals.
 Fortunately, a cheap and easy natural alternative using ingredients from the pantry will get the job done.
 To a point.

 Acetic acid in the vinegar and the salt are both very good at drawing moisture from weeds.
 Dish soap acts as a surfactant, which is an agent that will reduce the surface tension that can cause the weed-killing concoction to bead on the leaves instead of being absorbed by the plant.

 But there are downsides.
 Unlike some chemical solutions, this formula is not built to work its way into the root system, meaning multiple treatments will probably be necessary to keep weeds at bay.
-Additionally, when looking for a quick fix, sunshine makes a big difference and the 5% acetic acid in most household vinegars may fall short of expectations against hardier weeds.
+Additionally, when looking for a quick fix, sunshine makes a big difference and the 5 percent acetic acid in most household vinegars may fall short of expectations against hardier weeds.

 Shortcomings aside, keeping a spray bottle of this homemade solution on hand is an inexpensive and often effective weapon against weeds that may pop up along walkways, fences or house foundations.
 Spray the targeted weeds and avoid dousing the soil or nearby plants.
 This weed killer doesn't have its Master Gardener certification and can't tell the difference between weeds and the plants you'd prefer to keep around.

-Natural Weed Killer
+Natural Weed Killers Tested